<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Mentors and leaders optimize and inspire

-Students in grades seven through 12 can apply to be farm leaders — responsible for certain strands of the farm business — and younger students take part on a week-by-week basis doing chores.
+Students in grades 7-12 can apply to be farm leaders, responsible for specific areas of the farm business, while younger students participate on a week-by-week basis, doing chores.

 Farming fosters community

-“When the students come to school in the morning, the first thing they do is chores and then we have breakfast ready for the whole school.
-Then we go about a regular school day,” says Van Lagen.
+“When the students come to school in the morning, the first thing they do is chores, and then we have breakfast ready for the whole school.
+Then we go about a regular school day,” Van Lagen says.

 “We do have a block each day where students can work on the farm – whether it’s doing chores, building something or working with an animal, whatever it may be,” he adds.